cieslakmp/sendient-technical-task/AUDIT.md

 1. Division by zero in src\lib\actions\server.actions.ts and in the widget src\components\AverageScoreWidget.tsx handle the null by showing the dash.

+2. Fix the fixme bug in src\lib\actions\server.actions.ts input: any removes TypeScript safety.
+Any input is accepted.
+Added a Zod schema.
+Replaced input: any.

 ## What I fixed and why